hackheim/back_to_the_future_clock/README.md

 ## Setup software
 - Install Arduino IDE https://www.arduino.cc/en/Main/Software
-- Install CH340G drivers http://www.wch.cn/download/CH341SER_EXE.html
+- Install CH340G drivers http://www.wch.cn/download/CH341SER_EXE.html (at time of writing, the latest version 1.3 does not work with macOS Sierra.
+If this is your case, try these instructions https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver )
 - Download this repository.
 Click the green "Clone or download" button to do this.
 - In the Arduino IDE: Install this library by selecting Sketch > Include Library > Add .ZIP library and navigate to the file you just downloaded
 - Download the two following libraries and install it in Arduino IDE by selecting Sketch > Include Library > Add .ZIP Library